 Moreover, investing in Apple gives you exposure to the world’s most popular smartphone and a long list of successful products and services the company features.

-All in all, Apple is a strong pick for just about any tech investor’s investment portfolio.
+All in all, AAPL is a strong pick for just about any tech investor’s investment portfolio.

 6. Volkswagen (OTCMKTS: VWAGY)